Dust and OELs

 Why is it important?

 Since 2000, IMA-Europe has developed a programme to monitor workers’ exposure to dust and crystalline silica (quartz): the IMA-Europe Dust Monitoring Programme.
-The resulting database allows having a complete picture of the industrial minerals industry’s exposure levels and observes an encouraging reduction in the exposures year on year.
+The resulting database provides a complete picture of the industrial minerals industry’s exposure levels and observes an encouraging reduction in yearly exposures.

 For more than 20 years, IMA-Europe has been collecting the results of respirable dust and quartz measurements from more than 40 companies across Europe producing various industrial minerals.

 The respirable dust and quartz measurements are collected according to a standardised monitoring protocol that follows strict quality criteria.

 The database now includes the results of more than 40,000 respirable dust measurements.

 The statistical analysis of the exposure data is performed by Utrecht University’s Institute for Risk Assessment Sciences (IRAS).

 The benefits of being part of the dust monitoring programme are numerous.
 It allows companies to